Arthur151/ROMP/README.md

 - Webcam pipeline is borrowed from [minimal-hand](https://github.com/CalciferZh/minimal-hand).
 - Some functions are borrowed from [HMR-pytorch](https://github.com/MandyMo/pytorch_HMR).
 - Some functions for data augmentation are borrowed from [SPIN](https://github.com/nkolot/SPIN).
-- Synthetic occlusion is borrowed from [synthetic-occlusion](https://github.com/isarandi/synthetic-occlusion)
+- Synthetic occlusion is borrowed from [synthetic-occlusion](https://github.com/isarandi/synthetic-occlusion).
 - The evaluation code of 3DPW dataset is brought from [3dpw-eval](https://github.com/aymenmir1/3dpw-eval).
-- For fair comparison, the GT annotations of 3DPW dataset are brought from [VIBE](https://github.com/mkocabas/VIBE)
+- For fair comparison, the GT annotations of 3DPW dataset are brought from [VIBE](https://github.com/mkocabas/VIBE).
+- 3D mesh visualization is supported by [vedo](https://github.com/marcomusy/vedo) and [Open3D]( https://github.com/intel-isl/Open3D).